Boston University Housing System: Fenway Campus

 Boston University's Fenway Campus is located in the Riverway area near South Campus.
 The campus is composed of multiple undergraduate and graduate residences: Riverway House, Pilgrim House, and Campus Center & Student Residence.
 These residences include dorm-style and suite-style rooms with single, double, triple, and quadruple occupancy.
 They also offer study lounges, laundry rooms, vending machines, internet access, and a dining hall (located at Campus Center Student Residence).

 Other housing locations

 Aside from these main residential areas, smaller residential dormitories are scattered along Commonwealth Avenue between main school buildings, including 722-728 Commonwealth Avenue, located across from CVS on St. Mary's street.

 Hotels: The Hyatt and Holiday Inn Brookline

 Due to housing capacity shortages, many incoming students are temporarily housed in hotels during the fall semester.
-These hotels include the Hyatt Regency Cambridge on the opposite bank of the Charles, and the Holiday Inn Brookline, both a manageable walk to main campus with free shuttle bus service provided to students in the Hyatt.
+These hotels include the Hyatt Regency in Cambridge on the opposite bank of the Charles, and the Holiday Inn in Brookline, both a manageable walk to main campus with free shuttle bus service provided to students in the Hyatt.